 You need to ensure that the user in the SAML token exists in the WebLogic Server identity store.
 If it does not, you must create it.
-Add a user to the identity store using the WebLogic Server Administration Console, as described in "Create users" in Oracle WebLogic Server Administration Console Online Help.
+Add a user to the identity store by using the WebLogic Server Administration Console.

+It is described in "Create users" in Oracle WebLogic Server Administration Console Online Help.